 - Member of the University of Birmingham Animal Welfare and Ethical Review Body

-- Honorary Member of the European Primate Veterinarians
+- Honorary Fellow of the European Primate Veterinarians

 - Honorary Fellow of the Scottish Primate Research Group